 The Master of Science in Actuarial Science (AS) degree program is administered through the Department of Mathematical Sciences.
 The objective of the program is to educate future leaders of the actuarial industry with training in actuarial theory and methods in a wide spectrum of actuarial applications involving probabilistic and statistical models.
 All students will be prepared to take five actuarial preliminary exams and will take two advanced actuarial classes to prepare for professional accreditation.
-Furthermore, students who did not take classes required for VEE (Validation of Educational Experience) credits in statistics, finance and economics will have such opportunity.
+Students who did not take classes required for VEE (Validation of Educational Experience) credits in statistics, finance and economics will have such opportunity.
 With this combined knowledge of mathematics — particularly of probability, statistics and decision theory — together with knowledge of financial mathematics and insurance, the expected passing of five actuarial exams and the three required VEE credits, graduates of the program will be able to work as senior actuaries in insurance, consulting, finance, government and emerging markets.

 Program: Actuarial Science